aamina0093/QRCodeScanner/README.md

 **DESCRIPTION:**

-The project deals with generating a QR Code as an output for a text given as an input.
+The project deals with scanning a QR code as an input and provides the value of the QR Code as an output.

 **LANGUAGE USED:**